Adhering to the rules to avoid participating in money laundering activities

 - In the final step, integration, the now-laundered money is withdrawn from the legitimate account and real records to be used for whatever reasons the criminals have as a top priority for it.

 Anti Money laundering laws or AML legislation is becoming increasingly strict for financial service providers.
-They must be prevented from financial crimes and / or terrorism.
+They must be prevented from financial crimes, financial action and / or terrorism.

-AML activities, then, aim to fight this ongoing issue by establishing processes, policies, regulations and laws that require businesses to actively monitor the entities with whom they do business.
-They target such practices as market manipulation, illegal goods trading, tax evasion, bribery and other forms of financial corruption.
+AML activities, then, aim to fight this ongoing issue by establishing processes, policies and enforcement of regulations and laws that require businesses to actively monitor the entities with whom they do business.
+They target such practices as market manipulation, illegal goods trading, tax evasion, bribery and other forms of financial corruption under secrecy act.

 Importance of research to prevent money laundering